Myst1cS04p/Me/_articles/purity-epistemology-and-moral-certainty.md

 There is a pattern that shows up everywhere once you start looking for it.

 A field identifies a real problem.
 Researchers develop a construct to capture it.
 The construct requires measurement, so they find a proxy.
-The proxy is convenient, tractable, and visible — so it gets used repeatedly, cited heavily, built upon.
+The proxy is convenient, tractable, and visible, so it gets used repeatedly, cited heavily, built upon.
 And then, slowly, the field begins to treat the proxy as if it *were* the construct.
 The original intuition that motivated everything disappears, buried under papers that treat the measurement tool as the thing being measured.

 The construct drifts.
 Causal claims inflate.
 Critics attack the proxy and conclude the original problem wasn't real.
 Defenders protect the proxy and miss the critique.
 The field forks.

 Nobody is lying.
 Nobody is being sloppy.
 The drift is structural, almost inevitable.
-It happens because humans have a deep, almost irresistible need to *close* open questions — to find the clean version, the final version, the pure version.
+It happens because humans have a deep, almost irresistible need to *close* open questions, to find the clean version, the final version, the pure version.
 And purity, it turns out, is not about truth.
 It is about control.

 ---